Bmilner88/better-ffmpeg-gui/README.md

 # better-ffmpeg-gui

-An Electron application with Vue and TypeScript
+An Electron application with React

 ## Recommended IDE Setup